djflorio/javascript-interview-questions/README.md

 How can this pitfall be avoided?

 ### A:
-The type of `null` is `"object"`, which may lead to suprising results.
+One pitfall is that `null` values have a `typeof` of `"object"`, which may lead to suprising results.
 The problem can be avoided by checking if the object is `null` first:
 ```javascript
 function isAnObject(bar) {